makersacademy/bowling-challenge/README.md

 ### BOWLING CHALLENGE

-This is my attempt at the Makers Academy bowling challenge.
+This is my version of the Makers Academy bowling game weekend challenge.

-Here is what I managed to satisfy:
+Here are a list of the features implemented:

-- Can bowl a ball
+- User can bowl a ball
-- Can bowl 20 balls and calculate a score
+- User can bowl 20 balls and know the score
-- Can calculate score for spares
+- Game can calculate score for spares
-- Can calculate score for strikes
+- Game can calculate score for strikes
-- Have an interface with HTML, CSS and JQuery (unfinished)
+- App has an interface created with HTML, CSS and JQuery

-I created a page for the webapp and an interface, but ran into problems getting the code to interact with the webapp.
-In order to get the scores recorded, I ended up a) creating a new score function as my original function would not calculate a running total b) creating ten methods each for knocking over a number of pins 1 to 10.
-As it stands, the scores don't display or add up correctly.